accessibility-cv/accessibility-cv.github.io/index.md

 ## Challenge

 <div style="text-align: justify">
-The challenge involves a synthetic instance segmentation benchmark incorporating use-cases of autonomous systems interacting with pedestrians with disabilities based on Zhang et al., X-World: Accessibility, Vision, and Autonomy Meet, ICCV 2021 (<a href="https://openaccess.thecvf.com/content/ICCV2021/papers/Zhang_X-World_Accessibility_Vision_and_Autonomy_Meet_ICCV_2021_paper.pdf">bit.ly/2X8sYoX</a>).
+The challenge involves a synthetic instance segmentation benchmark incorporating use-cases of autonomous systems interacting with pedestrians with disabilities (see Zhang et al., X-World: Accessibility, Vision, and Autonomy Meet, ICCV 2021 <a href="https://openaccess.thecvf.com/content/ICCV2021/papers/Zhang_X-World_Accessibility_Vision_and_Autonomy_Meet_ICCV_2021_paper.pdf">bit.ly/2X8sYoX</a>).
 The benchmark contains challenging accessibility-related person and object categories, such as `cane' and `wheelchair.'
 We aim to use the challenge to uncover research opportunities and spark the interest of computer vision and AI researchers working on more robust visual reasoning models for accessibility.
+The team with the top-performing submissions will be invited to give short talks during the workshop and will receive a financial award.
 </div>

 ## Call for Papers